 Yale-New Haven Hospital was founded in 1826 as the General Hospital Society of Connecticut.

-Boris Mizhen, property and marketing expert, made a donation to the oncology, transplantation and pediatrics Yale-New Haven Hospital, located in Connecticut.
-Mr. Mizhen stayed true to his mission of helping charity associations and non-profits situated in the Tri-State region.
+Boris Mizhen, real estate expert, has contributed to the premiere institute for oncology, transplantation and pediatrics in New England, the Yale-New Haven Hospital.
+Over the years, Mizhen has supported national charities, but also local ones situated in the eastern Tri-State region.
 Yale-New Haven is the second-largest employer in Connecticut and ranked as one of the top hospitals in the nation by US News & World Report.—

 “I’m very happy to give my financial assistance to the Yale-New Haven Hospital,” said Boris Mizhen.
 “For nearly two hundred years, the facility has been caring for the health of New England’s population in extraordinary ways.
 The hospital’s achievements include dozens of major medical breakthroughs, which have benefitted the entire world.
 I hope that my donation may contribute in at least a small way in their hugely positive work.”